-Each time a WET test is performed, the permittee shall sample and analyze for the parameters in the WET Chemistry and the Analytical Chemistry sections of the Department form entitled, Maine Department of Environmental Protection, WET and Chemical Specific Data Report Form.
+Each time a WET test is performed, the permittee must sample and analyze for the parameters in the WET Chemistry and the Analytical Chemistry sections of the Department form entitled, Maine Department of Environmental Protection, WET and Chemical Specific Data Report Form.
 See Attachment C of this permit.

+- 8. Analytical chemistry Refers to a suite of chemicals in Attachment C of this permit. - a.
+Surveillance level testing Beginning upon permit issuance and lasting through 24 months prior to permit expiration (Years 1, 2 & 3 of the term of the permit) and commencing again 12 months prior to permit expiration (Year 5 of the term of the permit),, the permittee must conduct reduced surveillance level analytical chemistry testing at a minimum frequency of once every other year (1/2 Years).

-- 8. Analytical Chemistry Refers to a suite of chemicals in Attachment C of this permit. - a.
-Surveillance level testing Waived pursuant to 06-096 CMR Chapter 530(2)(D)(3)(b). - b.
-Screening level testing Beginning 24 months prior to permit expiration and lasting through 12 months prior to permit expiration (Year 4 of the term of the permit) and every five years thereafter if a timely request for renewal has been made and the permit continues in force, or is replaced by a permit renewal containing this requirement, the permittee shall conduct analytical chemistry monitoring at a minimum frequency of once per calendar quarter (1/Quarter) for four consecutive calendar quarters.
-It is noted surveillance level testing has been waived for the first four years of the term of this permit pursuant to Department rule Chapter 530 (D)(3)(b). - 9.
-Priority Pollutant Testing Priority pollutant testing refers to a suite of chemicals in Attachment C of this permit. - a.
-Screening Level testing Beginning 24 months prior to permit expiration and lasting through 12 months prior to permit expiration (Year 4 of the term of the permit) and every five years thereafter if a timely request for renewal has been made and the permit continues in force, or is replaced by a permit renewal containing this requirement, the permittee shall conduct screening level priority pollutant testing at a minimum frequency of once per year (1/Year).
+- b.
+Screening level testing Beginning 24 months prior to permit expiration and lasting through 12 months prior to permit expiration (Year 4 of the term of the permit) and every five years thereafter if a timely request for renewal has been made and the permit continues in force, or is replaced by a permit renewal containing this requirement, the permittee must conduct screening level analytical chemistry testing at a minimum frequency of once per calendar quarter (1/Quarter). - 9.
+Priority pollutant testing Priority pollutants are those parameters listed in Attachment C of this permit. - a.
+Screening level testing Beginning 24 months prior to permit expiration and lasting through 12 months prior to permit expiration (Year 4 of the term of the permit) and every five years thereafter if a timely request for renewal has been made and the permit continues in force, or is replaced by a permit renewal containing this requirement, the permittee must conduct screening level priority pollutant testing at a minimum frequency of once per year (1/Year).
+It is noted Chapter 530 does not require routine surveillance level priority pollutant testing in the first four years of the term of this permit. - 10.
+Analytical chemistry and priority pollutant Testing must be conducted on samples collected at the same time as those collected for whole effluent toxicity tests when applicable.
+Priority pollutant and analytical chemistry testing must be conducted using methods that permit detection of a pollutant at existing levels in the effluent or that achieve minimum reporting levels of detection as specified by the Department.
+See Attachment C of this permit for a list of the Department's reporting levels (RLs) of detection.